mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 system will apply only to external connections, and a hacker inside the ship will only face Average (+0) Security software.

-Gaining access to the ship’s records is an Average (+0) task.
+Gaining access to the ship's records is an Average (+0) task.
 Convincing the computer that you are a member of the crew is Diffi cult (–2).
 Overriding security systems is Very Diffi cult (–4), and gaining control of key systems like navigation or power is Formidable